-Due to insurance restrictions, we can no longer fulfill orders originating outside of Canada.
+Due to insurance restrictions, we are no longer allowed to fulfill orders originating outside of Canada.
 We're very sorry about this.

 Découvrez les bienfaits de produits thérapeutiques à base de plantes médicinales provenant de notre ferme.
 Nous tenons à reconnaître que la terre sur laquelle nous cueillons et cultivons est le territoire traditionnel et non cédé du peuple abénakis et de la confédération Wabenaki.

-En raison de restrictions d'assurance, nous ne pouvons plus honorer les commandes provenant de l'extérieur du Canada.
+En raison de restrictions d'assurance, nous ne sommes plus autorisés à honorer les commandes provenant de l'extérieur du Canada.
 Nous en sommes vraiment désolés.

 Starting Calendula - Tray seeding 101